danielcbit/apcctrl/doc/manual/manual.rst

 Supported Operating Systems
 ---------------------------

-apcupsd supports many UNIX-like operating systems as well as several variants of Windows.
+apcctrl supports many UNIX-like operating systems as well as several variants of Windows.
 Due to lack of API standardization, USB support is not available on every platform.
 See `Platform Support`_ below for details.

 In general it is recommended to obtain a prebuilt package for your platform.
-Given how apcupsd must integrate into the shutdown mechanism of the operating system and the rate at which such mechanisms are changed by vendors, the platform ports in the apcupsd tree may become out of date.
-In some cases, binary packages are provided by the apcupsd team (RedHat, Mandriva, SuSE, Windows, Mac OS X).
+Given how apcctrl must integrate into the shutdown mechanism of the operating system and the rate at which such mechanisms are changed by vendors, the platform ports in the apcctrl tree may become out of date.
+In some cases, binary packages are provided by the apcctrl team (RedHat, Mandriva, SuSE, Windows, Mac OS X).
 For other platforms it is recommended to check your vendor's package repository and third party repositories for recent binary packages.
-Note that some vendors continue to distribute ancient versions of apcupsd with known defects.
+Note that some vendors continue to distribute ancient versions of apcctrl with known defects.
 These packages should *not* be used.

 Platform Support